syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 {% endhighlight %}
 {% endtabs %}

-### Vertical and Horizontal Spacing
+### Vertical and horizontal spacing

-Control the spacing between the Nodes both horizotally and vertically using `HorizontalSpacing` and `VerticalSpacing` properties of `FlowchartLayout` class.
+Control the spacing between the nodes both horizotally and vertically using the `HorizontalSpacing` and `VerticalSpacing` properties of `FlowchartLayout` class.

 {% tabs %}
 {% highlight xaml %}